Parents' Ultimate Guide to Zoom

 - Private chat.
 Just like passing notes, kids can send direct, personal messages to other kids in the class.
 The teacher can't view private chats between students.

-Instead of your messy bedroom, you can make it look like you're calling in from the set of Inside Out, Tiger King, or a world in Minecraft.
+Instead of your messy bedroom, you can make it look like you're calling in from the set of The Office or a world in Minecraft.
 That's right: You can change your background to literally anything you wish, including video.
 (This feature doesn't always work perfectly for everyone, as the growing collection of internet Zoom fails attests.
 Get step-by-step instructions on setting up virtual backgrounds.)
 Teachers can turn off this feature if it becomes distracting or students misuse it.

 Zoombombing is when someone hijacks a session by displaying inappropriate material using their video camera or share-screen function.
 The ease with which you can join a Zoom meeting has exposed some security weaknesses in the Zoom software, including the ability for trolls to "crash the party" with an ill-gotten meeting ID (they're not hard to find).
 And in the unprecedented shift to online learning during the coronavirus pandemic, it didn't take long for student pranksters to discover the loophole created by the ability to share anything on their screens (including porn) to disrupt classes.
-These and other privacy and security issues led to bans on Zoom for schools, including in New York City and Berkeley, California.
-Following these issues, Zoom released a series of privacy and security measures to address them.
+Zoom has stepped up its security to include default settings that cut down on the shenanigans, but the problem persists.

 Zoom was originally intended to be used in business settings, where most folks try their best to act professionally.
 Kids, not so much.
 That's why it's really important for both teachers and students to know the best settings and features to use to boost learning and minimize disruption.
 Teachers can prevent Zoombombing, for example, by requiring participants to register for the meeting or use a password, and by disabling screen sharing.
 Here are a few key settings for keeping the peace in class.